Candidate entanglement invariants for two Dirac spinors: Spinor representation of the Lorentz group and the charge conjugation

 where $\omega_{\rho\sigma}$ are real numbers.
-These finite transformations can be used to describe the spinor representation of any proper orthochronous Lorentz transformation.
+Products of these finite transformations can be used to describe the spinor representation of any proper orthochronous Lorentz transformation.
 See e.g. Ref. \cite{zuber}.
+This holds since the spinor representation of the proper orthochronous Lorentz group is a connected matrix Lie group (See e.g. Ref. \cite{hall} Ch.
+3.8).

-The other three connected components of the Lorentz group are related to the proper orthochronous subgroup by parity inversion P and time reversal T transformations.
-The representation of the parity transformation on the spinor is
+The Lorentz group has three other connected components besides the proper orthochronous subgroup.
+These are related to the proper orthochronous subgroup by the parity inversion transformation P , the time reversal transformation T, and the combined parity time transformation PT, respectively.
+Likewise, the spinor representation of the Lorentz group has three other connected components related to the spinor representation of the proper orthochronous subgroup by the the spinor representations of the parity inversion P, the time reversal T, and the parity time transformation PT, respectively.
+The spinor representations of P and T are defined up to multiplication by a U(1) phase that is chosen by convention.
+The representation of the parity transformation on the spinor can be chosen as

 The representation of the time reversal transformation involves the matrix $C$ and a complex conjugation of the spinor.
-Time reversal T of a spinor $\psi$ is given by $\psi \to C\psi^*$.
+Time reversal T of a spinor $\psi$ can be chosen as $\psi \to C\psi^*$.

-In addition to the Lorentz group we may consider also the charge conjugation transformation C, charge parity CP, as well as the full CPT transformation.
-Charge conjugation like time reversal involves complex conjugation and is given by $\psi \to i\gamma^2\psi^*$.
-The CP transformation is $\psi \to i\gamma^0\gamma^2\psi^*= -iC\gamma^5\psi^*$.
-The full CPT transformation is the combination of charge conjugation parity and time reversal and is given by the matrix $-i\gamma^5$
+In addition to the Lorentz group we may consider also the charge conjugation transformation C, charge parity CP, as well as the charge parity time CPT transformation.
+As for P and T, the spinor representation of the charge conjugation is defined up to multiplication by a U(1) phase that is chosen by convention.
+Charge conjugation like time reversal involves complex conjugation and can be chosen as $\psi \to i\gamma^2\psi^*$.
+The CP transformation is the combination of charge conjugation and parity inversion and is given by $\psi \to -i\gamma^0\gamma^2\psi^*= iC\gamma^5\psi^*$.
+The CPT transformation is the combination of charge conjugation, parity inversion, and time reversal and is given by the matrix $-i\gamma^5$